1936 Peruvian general election: Background

 Incumbent president Benavides' term of office was due to expire in December 1936.
 He announced that he would not run for re-election and called elections for 11 October.
 There were eighteen political parties in existence, but most ran as alliances in the election.

-Four candidates were approved to run for office, with the election commission barring Víctor Raúl Haya de la Torre of the American Popular Revolutionary Alliance (APRA) under article 53 of the constitution, which banned 'international parties'.
+Four candidates were approved to run for office.
+The election commission barred Víctor Raúl Haya de la Torre of the American Popular Revolutionary Alliance (APRA) on 5 September 1936 under article 53 of the constitution, which banned 'international parties'.
 The APRA subsequently convinced Luis Antonio Eguiguren to disown the National Front of Jorge Prado Ugarteche and organise his own Democratic Front, which the APRA called for its members to vote for.

 Results

 President

 When it appeared Eguiguren was winning, Benavides ordered the count to be suspended on the basis that members of the banned APRA had voted for him.
 At the point it was stopped on 21 October, with 70 of the 119 provinces having completed the count, Eguiguren had 74,485 votes, or 37% of the total.